adamtheadmin/alpaca-chatbot-api/readme.md

 ### Enviorment Variables

-Required: `CHATBOT_PATH` - The Path to the ./chat executable
+REQUIRED: `CHATBOT_PATH` - The Path to the ./chat executable

-Optional: `PORT` - The port to run the restful API and socket.io on.
+OPTIONAL: `PORT` - The port to run the restful API and socket.io on.
 Default: `8080`

 ### Run
 - Install Typescript